-In 1948 she married ex US Marine Air Corps pilot Preston 'Pete' Parish and they would go on to have five children before in 1959 Pete announced he had purchased half an interest in a 35C
+In 1948 she married ex United States Marine Corps pilot Preston 'Pete' Parish and they would go on to have five children before in 1959 Pete announced he had purchased half an interest in a 35C

 Bonanza, a single engined aircraft.
 The aircraft purchases soon came thick and fast and included the plane that had eluded Sue when she was a WASP, a Curtiss P-40 and despite retiring her

 P-40 in 1993 Sue continued to fly in a T-34 Mentor.